IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4d-connections.md

 cp4d_connection:
 - name: connection_name                                 # Name of the connection, must be unique
   type: database                                        # Type, currently supported: [database]
-  cp4d_instance: zen-40                                 # CP4D instance on which the connection must be created
+  cp4d_instance: cpd                                    # CP4D instance on which the connection must be created
   openshift_cluster_name: cluster_name                  # OpenShift cluster name on which the cp4d_instance is deployed
   database_type: db2                                    # Type of connection
   database_hostname: hostname                           # Hostname of the connection